fruitsamples/CocoaDVDPlayer/ReadMe.txt

 DESCRIPTION
 ===========

-The CocoaDVDPlayer sample project demonstrates how to play DVD-Video media in a Cocoa application using DVD Playback Services, the API for the DVD Playback framework introduced in Mac OS X v10.3.
+The CocoaDVDPlayer sample project demonstrates how to play DVD-Video media in a Cocoa application using DVD Playback Services, the API for the DVD Playback framework introduced in OS X v10.3.
 The project builds an application with a full set of controls and a resizable video window that maintains the correct aspect ratio.
 Other features include bookmarks, multiple viewing angles, and a playback timer.
 The project also shows how to register for and handle DVD events, and how to implement error-handling.

 Features